EnriqueDoster/project_lab_notebooks/postdoc_projects/WGS_tool_comparison.md

 Full database runs:
 - Salmonella enterica - 203,648 unique SRA
   - As of 2020-02-27, only 190633 genomes have been downloaded.
+- Escherichia coli and Shigella - 63,674 unique SRA
+  - As of 2020-02-29, 63,459 genomes were downloaded and used for analysis

 ## Milestones